-Camera drones are cheaper and easier to use than ever – you have no excuse not to invest in a camera drone.
-Here you can read about why the little helicopters can become your best friends.
+Camera drones are cheaper and easier to use than ever.
+Today, drones are more accessible than ever, in a large array of shapes and forms.
+With that said, you have no excuse not to invest in a camera drone.
+With drones, there is an endless opportunity of what you can do.

-Today, drones are more user-friendly, more reliable, lighter and not least cheaper than ever before, and so many photographers have opened their eyes to the features of the drones.
+Today, drones are more user-friendly, more reliable, lighter, and most importantly cheaper than ever before.
+As a result, so many photographers have opened their eyes to the features of the drones.

 What is a drone?